bwolleb/rlgen/core/modules/List/readme.md

 - bulletOffsetY: vertical offset of the bullet, can be tuned if not aligned, default is -4
 - bulletDedent: bullet dedent, default is 15
 - leftIndent: left indent, default is 30
+- font: specify font style to use when building string items, otherwise the current default will be used

 # Example
 Simple numbered list: